-Discover chromium - Ore Processing
+Discover chrome - Ore Processing

 The following diagram illustrates a typical material flow: